abhi3700/My_Learning_DevOps/docker/README.md

 ## Getting started

-Prefer to do this inside Lima linux VM.
+Prefer to do this inside Lima/Colima linux VM on mac M1.

 1. Create a project `hello-docker` directory via `$ mkdir hello-docker`
 2. Add a file `app.js` inside `hello-docker` directory.
 Add the following code: